mrkrisgee/poker_hand_detection/README.md

 This will be saved in: `/runs/detect/train/weights/best.pt`
 ```

-## 2. Making Predictions on Videos
+## 2. Making Predictions on your Webcam Feed

 ### Prerequisites